emersonpalacio/emersonpalacio/README.md

 I am a person who likes to work in a team, development preferred is full stack, .net and .net core

-Me gusta programar, ya que soy ingeniero electronico estoy incusionando en mnndo IOTE y machine learning con python
+I like to program, since I am an electronic engineer I am introducing in mnndo IOTE and machine learning with python

 Currently I work in web development, both in full stack with nodejs, express and react, as well as some .net and .net core projects. 😍🥰🧡